What Is a Surgical Never Event?

 - Administering improper doses of anesthesia or high-risk medications

-- Failing to properly complete or administer a caesarean section
+- Failing to properly complete or administer a cesarean section

 - Accidentally damaging a patient’s internal organs, tissues, and/or nerves